Sean Carrigan

-Sean Carrigan (born May 16, 1974) is an American actor, producer, stand-up comedian, and former professional boxer best known for his turn as Dr. Ben "Stitch" Rayburn on the hit CBS daytime drama The Young and the Restless.
-Carrigan is also the co-founder of the production company Woodhead Entertainment.
+Sean Carrigan (born May 16, 1974) is an American actor, producer, stand-up comedian, and former professional boxer best known for his roles as Coach Ivan Garrett on the CW's series All American, his 4-year run as Dr. Ben "Stitch" Rayburn on the TV drama The Young and the Restless., and his comedic role as Coach Rafferty in the Emmy nominated Netflix comedy American Vandal.

 Personal life

 Sean Carrigan grew up in Miami Springs, FL and is an alumnus of Miami Springs Senior High School where he was an All State wrestler and GMAC Champ.
 Carrigan was also an NCAA Division 1 wrestler and CAA Conference Finalist in college.

 Career

-Carrigan started his career as a professional boxer in 1998, and ended it in 1999.
+Sean started his career as a professional boxer in 1998, and ended it in 1999.
 Since then, he has appeared in numerous films, TV shows and commercials, and can be seen doing stand-up comedy across North America.

 In May 2013, he was hired for a four episode arc as Dr. Ben "Stitch" Rayburn on the CBS television soap opera The Young and the Restless, his first airdate being June 28.
 After serving as a recurring character for almost half a year he was offered a contract in November 2013.

-In addition to the Y&R, Sean has appeared in numerous television productions including Netflix's "American Vandal", and "Lucifer", ABC's "Grey's Anatomy", and "Modern Family", The CW Network's "Hart of Dixie", and Lifetime's "Call Me Crazy", starring opposite Academy Award Winner Jennifer Hudson and directed by Ashley Judd.
-Sean can also be seen in feature films including 20th Century Fox’s “Ford v Ferrari”, Tyler Perry's “The Single Moms Club", and The Walt Disney Company's "John Carter".
+Sean has appeared in numerous television productions, including CBS’s NCIS: Hawai‘i, NCIS, and NCIS: Los Angeles; Apple TV’s Everyone Is Doing Great; Netflix’s Lucifer; FX’s Dave; ABC’s Grey’s Anatomy and Modern Family; The CW’s Hart of Dixie; and Lifetime’s Call Me Crazy, where he starred opposite Academy Award winner Jennifer Hudson under the direction of Ashley Judd.

-Carrigan is co-founder of the production company Woodhead Entertainment which focuses on original shorts, branded media and feature films.
-With Woodhead Entertainment, Sean contributes as both a producer and actor.
-His comedic performance as Brett Favre in the viral parody hit "Brett Favre: Rise - What should I do?" gained over 4 million online views and has garnered him great reviews.
+On the film side, Sean has appeared in Tyler Perry’s The Single Moms Club, Walt Disney’s John Carter, and the Oscar-nominated Ford v Ferrari, where he portrayed Walt Hansgen.

+Most recently, Sean can be seen in Grace Point, where he takes on the intimidating antagonist role of Luther Stone, now streaming on Apple TV and Amazon Prime.